-Our Eco club or Green team makes a fantastic contribution to lowering energy consumption and highlighting sustainability issues.
-We have been a pilot school for the Carbon reduction project - a scheme which aimed to cut energy use, energy costs and carbon emissions.
-The Green team elected light monitors, used energy monitoring software to track use electricity use across the school and raised the profile of recycling in school, amongst many other things.
+Our Eco club make a fantastic contribution to lowering energy consumption and highlighting sustainability issues.
+In the past, we have been a pilot school for the Carbon reduction project - a scheme which aimed to cut energy use, energy costs and carbon emissions.
+The Eco club elected light monitors, used energy monitoring software to track use electricity use across the school and raised the profile of recycling in school, amongst many other things.
 There is now a regular village litter pick by our children after an agreement reached with the Parish Council.
 In this way, we feel we are helping our local community.
 This year, they are looking at making our grounds bee friendly!